 Every DTA is different, so there is no definite rule we can advise on.
 In general, if the answer is yes, then you are much less likely to owe tax on the same income in both countries.
-But your responsibility for what to declare, where, can get a little complicated.
+But your responsibility for what to declare, and where, can get a little complicated.

 NOTE: A common misconception about Georgia and the USA is that they have a reciprocal DTA.
-Actually, the USA has a DTA potentially protecting you in the US from double tax on some of your Georgian income, but the reverse is not true, and your US income could potentially be taxed in Georgia.
+Actually, the USA has a DTA which potentially protects you in the US from double tax on some of your Georgian income, but the reverse is not true, and your US income could potentially be taxed in Georgia.

 The CRS (Common Reporting Standard)

-I’ve written about this topic elsewhere and it’s worth reading more about it as the CRS will affect people from the majority of countries around the world.
+I’ve written about this topic elsewhere and it’s worth reading more about it, as the CRS will affect people from the majority of countries around the world.

-The Georgian Revenue Service already has instant access to your passport records so can see when you have been in the country more than 183 days.
-From 2023 they will be able to combine this information with the ability to quickly scan your worldwide financial records.
+The Georgian Revenue Service already has instant access to your passport records and can see when you have been in the country more than 183 days.
+From 2023, they will be able to combine this information with the ability to quickly scan your worldwide financial records.
 If you owe them tax, they no longer need to go through complicated legal channels to access your records.
 They will have easy access on their computer terminals.

 Get Help With Your Georgian Tax Situation – Minimize Taxes

-You will also need to act regarding your taxes abroad and should discuss your options with a tax adviser in the appropriate country.
+You will also need to act regarding your taxes abroad, and should discuss your options with a tax adviser in the appropriate country.